CAMBRIDGE, Mass. & SALISBURY, England--(BUSINESS WIRE)--

 For more information, please visit www.kalvista.com.

 This press release contains "forward-looking" statements within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Forward-looking statements can be identified by words such as: "anticipate," "intend," "plan," "goal," "seek," "believe," "project," "estimate," "expect," "strategy," "future," "likely," "may," "should," "will" and similar references to future periods.
 These statements are subject to numerous risks and uncertainties that could cause actual results to differ materially from what we expect.
-Examples of forward-looking statements include, among others, available funding, our cash runway and future clinical trial timing and results.
+Examples of forward-looking statements include, among others, future clinical trial timing and results.
 Further information on potential risk factors that could affect our business and its financial results are detailed in the annual report on Form 10-K filed on July 30, 2018 and other reports as filed from time to time with the Securities and Exchange Commission.
 We undertake no obligation to publicly update any forward-looking statement, whether written or oral, that may be made from time to time, whether as a result of new information, future developments or otherwise.